httpwg/http-extensions/draft-ietf-httpbis-cache-groups.md

 # Introduction

-HTTP caching {{HTTP-CACHING}} operates at the granularity of a single resource; the freshness of one stored response does not effect that of others.
+HTTP caching {{HTTP-CACHING}} operates at the granularity of a single resource; the freshness of one stored response does not affect that of others.
 This granularity can make caching more efficient -- for example, when a page is composed of many assets that have different requirements for caching.

 However, there are also cases where the relationship between stored responses could be used to improve cache efficiency.